a-gave/libremesh-ansible-playbooks/README_ROLES.md

 - libremesh_community (es. `libremesh`)
 - libremesh_community_variables_file (es. `stable`)

-#### 2 - Define a list of devices for which to build a firmare image
+#### 2 - Define a list of devices for which to build a firmware image
 In the playbook itself or in `libremesh_community_variables_file` at:
 ./community/libremesh_{libremesh_version}/openwrt_{openwrt_version}/{libremesh_community}/{libremesh_community_variables_file}.yml`